- Dr. Duncan approaches breast augmentation with an eye towards class and taste, while providing a customized patient experience.

 Saline or silicone gel?
 Many people still view saline as “safer” than gel implants, despite FDA approval of several brands of gel implants for use in breast augmentation.

-The lifetime of a saline implant is generally quite a bit shorter (7-10 years) than a cohesive ‘gummy-bear’ gel (20-25 years barring trauma).
+The lifetime of a saline implant is generally quite a bit shorter (7-10 years) than a cohesive ‘gummy-bear’ gel implants (20-25 years barring trauma).

 Gel implants tend to migrate down and out into the armpit less than saline implants.
 Saline implants tend to deflate suddenly, causing an urgent need for repair.
 Cohesive gel implants do not suddenly lose volume.
 A significant injury would be needed to cause the gel to leak out of the shell.
 Since gels last longer, hold a better shape and need less frequent replacement, I tend to use cohesive gel implants for my patients.